porizi/isomorphic-react-typescript-bootstrap/README.md

     - ``routes/``: Defines the routes for the application using ``react-router``.
     - ``utils/``: Helper methods should be placed under this directory.
     - ``server/``: Contains files which have logic that is executed on the server side.

 ## CSS Usage:
-  - Generic CSS which does not apply to a single component can be place in the `` src/styles.css`` file.
-React components should use the ``addCSSToHead`` utility method for their CSS styles definintion.
+  - Generic CSS which does not apply to a single component can be place in the ``src/styles.css`` file.
+React components should use the ``addComponentCSS`` utility method for their CSS styles definintion.
 Check the ``src/components/home/HelloWorld.tsx`` component for an example.

 ## Run development using client and server rendering:
 ``` bash